Best Drivers For Slicers 2024

 Not as draw biased as some in this category

-One of the biggest reactions in the golf world each year is when TaylorMade release a new model of driver.
-It always causes a stir and this year was no different, as the brand released the Qi10 range.
+Thanks to the brand's exceptional marketing there is always a stir when TaylorMade release a new driver and this year was no different when the Qi10 range hit the market.
 The standout model in the Qi10 family is the Max, which for those who don't know, is the club that inspired the Qi10 range as it is the first TaylorMade driver to reach the 10K mark when it comes to 'Moment of Inertia', a measurement of a club's stability and resistance to twisting.

 Most forgiving